CONSULTATION FEE RANGE

 - Nausea or weight loss related to HIV/AIDS

-- Spasticity associated with ALS, spinal cord injury, or MS
+- Spasticity associated with spinal cord injury, ALS, or MS

 - Any condition that causes chronic or intractable pain where conventional treatments and therapies haven’t worked

-- Persistent nausea that traditional treatments haven’t helped
+- Persistent nausea that traditional treatments haven’t helped (unrelated to pregnancy)

 In its current form, it is stricter than many other MMJ programs in the United States.
 Here is some further information based on what we know at present.

-What Types of Marijuana Can I Buy?
+What Types of Cannabis Can I Purchase in AL?